iOnline247/unirouter/README.md

 Open this project with VSCode.
 Since this project has a `.devcontainer` folder, you'll be prompted to reopen in the container.
 Once the container is running, at the shell prompt run this command: `npm install`.
 After the dependencies are installed, press `F5` and the unirouter will be running on port 3000.

-### VSCode Only
+### Normal Usage

-Open the project within VSCode, run this command: `npm install` in the shell.
+Open the project within VSCode or any editor, run this command: `npm install` in the shell.
 After the dependencies are installed, press `F5` and the unirouter will be running on port 3000.
+If you're editor doesn't provide an `F5` debugging experience, run this command: `node ./dist/index.js`

 ### Changing the `config.json`